Chart Color Schemes

 Wentworth Point - Sydney Olympic Park features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 62.8% of all households, including 20.6% couples with children, 34.6% couples without children, and 6.2% single parent families.
-Non-family households make up the remaining 37.2%, with lone person households at 31.0% and group households comprising 6.2%.
+Non-family households constitute the remaining 37.2%, with lone person households at 31.0% and group households comprising 6.2%.
 The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households